hiddenmemory/facebook-ios-sdk/README.md

 		[Facebook shared:APPID]

  - Added quality of life change requestStarted and requestFinished block that will fire once for each request start and finish (whether error or not).
 Useful for UI setup and teardown like progress or wait views.
- - Added validation of URL schemes to the API as it is required for successful authentication
+ - Added validation of URL schemes to the backend as it is required for successful authentication
- - Added persistent tracking of the permissions the client has and helpers to make requesting new permission access and then running operations against it trivial:
+ - Added persistent tracking of the permissions the client and helpers to make requesting new permission access and then running operations against it trivial:

 		[[Facebook shared] usingPermissions:[NSArray arrayWithObject:@"user_photos"]
                                 request:^{